Growing up, did you hear things like, “We can’t afford that,” “I’m not made of money,” “Wait until payday,” or “Save your money for a rainy day”?

 Learned From Modeling

 The founder of the Financial Psychology Institute at Creighton University, Brad Klonz, Psy.D. notes, “Children primarily learn from modeling, and we all have a tendency to pick up the behaviors of our parents.
-Money attitudes can be insidious in the sense that we may not be able to remember anything specific, but on a subconscious level, kids are very sensitive to that and pick up on this modeling.
+Money attitudes can be insidious in the sense that we may not remember anything specific, but on a subconscious level, kids are very sensitive to that and pick up on this modeling.”

 In Your Genes